South Lebanon conflict (1985–2000): Outbreak of hostilities after the Lebanese Civil War (1991–1993)

 On 16 February 1992, al-Musawi was assassinated, along with his wife, son and four others when an Israeli AH-64 Apache helicopter gunships fired three missiles at his motorcade.
 The Israeli attack came in retaliation for the killings of three Israeli soldiers two days earlier when their camp was infiltrated.
-Hezbollah responded with rocket fire onto the Israeli security zone, and Israel then fired back and sent two armored columns past the security zone to hit Hezbollah strongholds in Kafra and Yater.
+Hezbollah responded with rocket fire onto the Israeli security zone.
+Israel fired back and sent two armored columns past the security zone to hit Hezbollah strongholds in Kafra and Yater.

 Musawi was succeeded by Hassan Nasrallah.
 One of Nasrallah's first public declarations was the "retribution" policy: If Israel hit Lebanese civilian targets, then Hezbollah would retaliate with attacks on Israeli territory.
 Meanwhile, Hezbollah continued attacks against IDF targets within occupied Lebanese territory.
 In response to the attack, Ehud Sadan, the chief of security at the Israeli Embassy in Turkey was assassinated by a car bomb.
-Islamic Jihad (Lebanon) is reported to have claimed that the 1992 attack on Israeli embassy in Buenos Aires, in which 29 people were killed, was their response.
+Islamic Jihad (Lebanon) is reported to have claimed that the 1992 Buenos Aires Israeli embassy bombing, in which 29 people were killed, was their response.

-Three months after the assassination the Israeli Air Force launched five air raids on Lebanon in six days.
+Three months after the assassination, the Israeli Air Force launched five air raids on Lebanon in six days.
 Some of the targets struck were as far north as Baalbek.
 On the final day, 26 May 1992, there were more than 40 missile strikes.
 Over 20 civilians were killed during the offensive.

 In 1993, hostilities flared again.
-After a month of Hezbollah shelling on Israeli towns and attacks on its soldiers, Israel conducted a seven-day operation in July 1993 called Operation Accountability in order to hit Hezbollah.
+After a month of Hezbollah shelling on Israeli towns and attacks on military positions, Israel conducted a seven-day operation in July 1993 called Operation Accountability in order to hit Hezbollah.
 One Israeli soldier and 8–50 Hezbollah fighters were killed in the operation, along with 2 Israeli and 118 Lebanese civilians.
 After one week of fighting in South Lebanon, a mutual agreement mediated by the United States prohibited attacks on civilian targets by both parts.

 The end of Operation Accountability saw a few days of calm before light shelling resumed.
-On 17 August, a major artillery exchange took place, and two days later, nine Israeli soldiers were killed in two Hezbollah attacks.
+On 17 August, a major artillery exchange took place.
+On 19 August, nine Israeli soldiers were killed in two Hezbollah attacks.
 Israel responded with airstrikes against Hezbollah positions, killing at least two Hezbollah fighters.